zhengya1004/gfg_interview/readme.md

 for the interview analysis.

-To create the virtual environment for this project, go the project folder and run the command below
+To create the virtual environment for this project, go to the project folder and run the command below
 ```
 $ conda env create -f environment.yml
 ```